Borrowing power calculator

 Important to know

 There are a lot of different factors that go into calculating how much you can borrow for a home loan.
+Our home loan borrowing calculator takes into account the type of loan you’re applying for, your income, and your expenses to give you an idea of how much you can expect to be able to borrow.
 We’ve designed our borrowing calculator to be a faster and simpler way to get an estimated answer.
 Every lender has their own way of calculating borrowing power so you might get different results with other home loan calculators.
-Our home loan borrowing calculator takes into account the type of loan you’re applying for, your income, and your expenses to give you an idea of how much you can expect to be able to borrow.
+Remember, while borrowing power calculators provide useful estimates, they're just a starting point.
+Factors such as lender policies, interest rates, your credit history and your individual verified financial circumstances can all impact your eligibility and amount you can borrow.
+You can always speak with one of our home loans experts while you’re doing your research to discuss your lending needs and options.

 How this borrowing power calculator works

 Lenders take various factors into account when assessing borrowing power, including income, expenses, and existing debts.
-HECS debt is considered a liability and is included in the debt calculation.
-This means that borrowers with HECS debt may be eligible for a smaller loan amount compared to someone without HECS debt.
+HECS debt is considered a liability and as such can reduce your borrowing power.
+This means that borrowers with a HECS debt may be eligible for a smaller loan amount compared to someone without a HECS debt.
 Find out more here.

 One of the key factors that determine your borrowing power is your credit score.
 A high credit score indicates good creditworthiness and can increase your chances of having your loan approved with favourable terms.